GLOBAL MARKETS-Stocks rebound further as markets await $2 trillion U.S. stimulus boost

 It will also include $350 billion for small-business loans, $250 billion for expanded unemployment aid and at least $100 billion for hospitals and related health systems.
 Countries that have locked down their populations to prevent the spread of the coronavirus need to use the time to find and attack the virus, the World Health Organization said.

-As the United States works to screen thousands for the coronavirus, a new blood test offers the chance to find out who may have immunity - a potential game changer in the battle to contain infections and get the economy back on track.
+As the United States works to screen thousands for the coronavirus, a new blood test offers the chance to find out who may have immunity.
+That could be a game changer in the battle to contain infections and get the economy back on track.
 Over 450,000 people have been infected globally and more than 20,000 have died, according to a Reuters tally.

 Data on Wednesday pointed to a fast-slowing economy that analysts said signaled the United States already is in recession.
 New orders for key U.S.-made capital goods fell sharply in February as demand for machinery and other products slumped, suggesting a deepening contraction in business investment.

 The benchmark S&P 500 is still nearly $8 trillion below its mid-February high, and investors expect more sharp swings.
-Wall Street's fear gauge eased overnight but was on the rise again ahead of Wednesday's open.
-MSCI's gauge of stocks across the globe surged 2.65% and emerging market stocks rose 4.32%.
+MSCI's gauge of stocks across the globe gained 2.88% and emerging market stocks rose 4.40%.

-In the currency markets, the dollar slipped for a third straight session as a scramble for liquidity was soothed by the super-sized U.S. stimulus plan, though it was starting to look a little stronger again.
-The dollar index fell 0.216%, with the euro up 0.44% to $1.0834.
-The Japanese yen weakened 0.24% versus the greenback at 111.51 per dollar.
+In the currency markets, the dollar slipped for a third straight session as a scramble for liquidity was soothed by the super-sized U.S. stimulus plan.
+The dollar index fell 0.757%, with the euro up 0.92% to $1.0886.
+The Japanese yen strengthened 0.03% versus the greenback at 111.20 per dollar.

 The risk-sensitive Australian dollar jumped over the 60-U.S. cent mark for the first time in a week.
 Bond markets were also calmer.
 Benchmark U.S. Treasuries were yielding 0.7987% while in Europe Germany's 10-year yield edged a basis point higher to -0.296%, tailed by other higher-rated government debt.,